-At input frequencies in the second Nyquist zone and above, the noise performance of most amplifiers is not adequate to achieve the true SNR performance of the AD9269.
-For applications above ~10 MHz where SNR is a key parameter, differential double balun coupling is the recommended input configuration (see Figure 42).
+At input frequencies in the second Nyquist zone and above, the noise performance of most amplifiers is not adequate to achieve the true SNR performance of the AD9251.
+For applications above ~10 MHz where SNR is a key parameter, differential double balun coupling is the recommended input configuration (see Figure 44).

-An alternative to using a transformer-coupled input at frequencies in the second Nyquist zone is to use the AD8352 differential driver (see Figure 43).
-Refer to the AD8352 data sheet for more information.
+An alternative to using a transformer-coupled input at frequencies in the second Nyquist zone is to use the AD8352 differential driver.
+An example is shown in Figure 45.
+See the AD8352 data sheet for more information.